-As I said earlier, the method for measuring your foot, as well as the size and boot size correspondence grid, are not the truth that works 100%, but a method that reduces the risk of shoe size error when ordering hiking boots by mail order or on the online shop.
+As I said earlier, The foot measurement method and size charts aren’t always foolproof.
+But a method that reduces the risk of shoe size errors when ordering hiking boots by mail order or online shop.

 To be precise, you have to make sure that you wedge your heel against a wall and stand up straight.
 If possible, you should get help from a second person so that they can hold the ruler at the end of the foot, perpendicular to the sheet, and then draw the line corresponding to the actual size in mm of your foot.